SITE PARTNER:

 Cbd

-Brisbane’s largest and most striking cathedral, St John’s construction from local tuff and Helidon sandstone famously took well over a century, beginning in 1901 and reaching completion in 2009.
+Brisbane’s largest and most striking cathedral, St John’s Cathedral's construction, from local tuff and Helidon sandstone famously took well over a century, beginning in 1901 and reaching completion in 2009.

 Despite its imposing Victorian gothic style, uniquely Australian elements have crept in – look for sculptures of whales and a rainbow servant between the portico arches or the Australian animals on stained glass windows.